 School management strategies

-To maximise the effect of the MIS web filtering system, schools are encouraged to implement these procedures and guidelines.
+To maximise the effect of the Managed Internet Service web filtering system, schools are encouraged to implement these procedures and guidelines.
 Unfortunately, no software program can guarantee that users will not be exposed to inappropriate websites.

 School management strategies for teachers

-- Confirm required websites for lessons are accessible using the 'Filter Check' in the MIS Portal.
+- Confirm required websites for lessons are accessible using the 'Filtering' in MIS Gateway.